 There are basically two popular approaches to take when you decide to build a website.
 You can go to a static HTML website or a Content Management System (CMS) such as WordPress or Joomla.
-If you are new to building and managing websites, then you might wonder what the big difference is between these two approaches.
-They both make websites, but there is a world of difference on how you get to the end result.
+If you are new to building and managing websites, you might wonder the big difference between these two approaches.
+They both make websites, but there is a world of difference in how you get to the result.
 Read on to find out the difference between them, and which one is really the best for you.

 A static HTML website is one that you build with HTML and CSS.
-The reason it’s called a static website is because nothing can change about the website or at least not unless you go back and change the code.
-Up until recent years this was really the only way to make a website.
+It’s called a static website because nothing can change about the website, or at least not unless you go back and change the code.
+Up until recent years, this was really the only way to make a website.
 There is no dynamic content, nor is there any real user interaction.
 The only thing you get is what you enter into the HTML.
 What does that mean?
-Simply put, once you are done with the design and install the website it will only do what you asked it to.
-You can make beautiful sites that allow the users to read content, purchase products, access to free offers, sign up for newsletters and build your list.
-Just about anything you desire you can do with a static HTML website.
+Put, once you are done with the design and install the website, it will only do what you asked it to.
+You can make beautiful sites that allow the users to read content, purchase products, access free offers, sign up for newsletters and build your list.
+Just about anything you desire, you can do with a static HTML website.

 RELATED ARTICLES :

 - With the Popular WordPress Blog Monetize and Make Money Online

 - Successful Online SEO WordPress Website – 8 Essential Must-Haves

 - A Successful WordPress Blog by Google – How To Start

 - What Are The Maximum Famous Sports And CRICKET activities In the World?